ELEANOR OLIPHANT IS COMPLETELY FINE

 And as a true slice of life it is relief to find kindness permeate into the pages and meet a hero to make this novel a story of love and hope.

 Enjoy.
-Because not all books will.
+Because not all books feel this good.

 - for people who love books -